gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

    - looks are private toggle
       - confirm dialog if you're turng OFF
       - api request
-   - messaging about private looks
+   - "messaging about private looks"
+      - this is static copy GTIO will provide

 ### 7.2 Share Settings